FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-20-starting-angular-projects-with-nx.md

 Nx goes one step further and divides "features" in four kinds of libraries.
 This is also written in the book I mentioned, but to summarize:

 - _Feature_ libraries represent the entry point and container components to that feature.
 These are the component where we can route to and this lib is used as entry point when loading our feature from the app.
+This features are lazy loaded from the app.
 - _Ui_ libraries hold presentational components which are used by the feature components in the feature lib.
 They do not know data-services, they are getting the data passed in via `@Input()` decorated properties and help us to show the data they received.
 They only care about _how_ things have to look, not _where_ the data comes from.

 - _Data-Access_ libraries are abstracting the data access and calls to a backend API like NodeJS, ASP.NET Core, etc.